dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 On these situations, Protobuf performs even better when compared to JSON.
 Messages, on this format, were **34% smaller**, and they took **21% less time** to be available to the JavaScript code.

-When issuing POST requests, the difference gets almost imperceptible as usually this kind of request doesn't deal with heavy messages.
+When issuing `POST` requests, the difference gets almost imperceptible as usually this kind of request doesn't deal with heavy messages.
 More frequent than not, these requests just handle the update of a few fields on a form or something like that.
-So, to make the test trustworthy, I issued 50 requests with just one `Person` message a few properties, like emails addresses and mobiles, on it.
+So, to make the test trustworthy, I issued 50 requests with just one `Person` message and a few properties, like emails addresses and mobiles, on it.
 The results can be checked below:

 ![Comparison of Protobuf/JSON performance on POST requests](https://cdn.auth0.com/blog/protobuf-json/post-requests-js-to-java.png)

-In this case the messages sizes were not even different, mainly because they were so small that the meta-data about them were the heavier than the data itself.
-And the time to issue the request and get a response were almost equal as well, with only a **4% better** performance from Protobuf requests when compared to JSON requests.
+In this case the messages sizes were not even different, mainly because they were so small that the meta-data about them were heavier than the data itself.
+And the time to issue the request and get a response back was almost equal as well, with only a **4% better** performance from Protobuf requests when compared to JSON requests.

 ### Java to Java Communication

 If we were to use only JavaScript environments, like Node.js applications and web browsers as interfaces, I would think twice before investing time on learning and migrating endpoints to Protobuf.
 But, when we start adding other platforms, like Java, Android, Python, etc, then we start to see real gains on using Protobuf.

-The chart below was generated with the average performance of 500 GET requests issued by one Spring Boot application to another Spring Boot application.
+The chart below was generated with the average performance of 500 `GET` requests issued by one Spring Boot application to another Spring Boot application.
 Both applications were deployed on different virtual machines hosted by [Digital Ocean](https://www.digitalocean.com/).
 I chose this strategy to simulate a common scenario where two microservices are communicating through the wire.
 Let's see how this simulation ran:

 ![Comparison of Protobuf/JSON performance on GET requests issued by a Java app to another Java app](https://cdn.auth0.com/blog/protobuf-json/java-to-java-get-reqs.png)